jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

      </users>
    </image>

-Each `user` element represents a specific user that should be added or modified.
+Each `user` element represents a specific user that is added or modified.
 The following attributes are mandatory:

 - `name`: the UNIX username

 - `home`: the path to the user's home directory

-Additionally the following optional attributes can be specified:
+Additionally, the following optional attributes can be specified:

-- `groups`: A comma separated list of groups.
+- `groups`: A comma separated list of UNIX groups.
 The first element of the list is used for the user's primary group.
 The remaining elements are appended to the user's supplementary groups.
-When no groups are assigned then the system's default primary group will be used [#f2]_
+When no groups are assigned then the system's default primary group will be used [#f3]_

-- `id`: The user-id of this account
+- `id`: The user id of this account

-- `pwdformat`: The format in which `password` is provided, either `plain` or `encrypted` (the latter is the default)
+- `pwdformat`: The format in which `password` is provided, either `plain` or `encrypted` (the latter is the default).

 - `password`: The password for this user account.
 It can be provided either in cleartext form (`pwdformat="plain"`) or in `crypt`'ed form (`pwdformat="encrypted"`).
 Plain passwords are discouraged, as everyone with access to the image description would know the password.
-Thus please generate a hash of your password, e.g. with the `mkpasswd` tool (available in most Linux distributions via the `whois` package):
+Thus generate a hash of your password, e.g. with the `mkpasswd` tool (available in most Linux distributions via the `whois` package):